 - Three Card Poker

 If you’re looking for player-vs-player online poker games, those are separate.
 It’s worth mentioning that the state of Michigan has also legalized online poker and a few sites also offer it as an additional feature separate from Live Dealer poker games.

 Baccarat is another popular casino game and is commonly spread in Live Dealer studios.
 It’s easy to learn and simple to play, with participants having just three options to choose from on a given hand.
 After being dealt two cards it’s all about who gets closer to the elusive 9.

 Bet with the “player” – the “banker” – or for a “tie“… and that’s pretty much it!
 While the point of entry prices for baccarat in a brick-and-mortar setting may be a little pricey, Michiganders can play for as little as $1 per hand with online Live-Dealer play.

 While the aforementioned games maybe some of the most popular offerings, they won’t be the only offerings.
 Games like Progressive Slots and Casino Hold’em are available at a number of Michigan online casinos, and the selections are only expanding as the market grows.
-We’re excited to see what the operators bring to the table and will update accordingly as
+We’re excited to see what the operators bring to the table and will update accordingly as time goes on.

 Michigan Live Dealer FAQs